gmu04/SixtApp/README.txt

 *   I'd like to use storyboard because it seems easier to implement for this demo.
 I can also able to create all UI by code.

+*   I make CarDetailView SwiftUI view in order to demostrate how to use both frameworks for possible future scenarios.

 SceneDelegate.swift
      I inject service client instance in scene(_:,willConnectTo:,options:) method